A step on the road to DOS Power is the usage of

 Yes.
-Take the DOS `FIND' command.
-It is used to search for a given text string.
+Consider the DOS `FIND' command; it is used to search for a given text string.
 When it finishes (exits), it might generate an Exit Code of 0, 1, 2 or higher:

 0 FIND Completed Successfully and at least one Match was Found 1 FIND Completed Successfully, but no Matches were Found 2 or Higher FIND did not Complete due to an Error

 The first means that FIND located at least one instance of the search string that was requested.
 The second means that FIND looked through the specified text but did not find the search string.
 The third means something happened and FIND was unable to finish or was unable to comply with the request.
 Perhaps the syntax of the request was incorrect or the user pressed Control-C to stop the action of FIND.

 The preceding Exit Codes were for the FreeDOS `FIND' command.
 Be aware that other DOS versions may use different codes or not generate a code other than `0' regardless of an operation's results.